Health Care Web Site Development

 I found that writing content for this site was actually very enjoyable.
 It has allowed me the ability to essentially write a "book" without worrying about whether it would ever be accepted by a publisher, but yet it has the potential to reach a number of people that hopefully will benefit from it.

-For transparency, I am now an affiliate of "Site Build It", which means that I do make a commission on sales that originate from this site, so I have to consider myself biased to some extent.
+For transparency, I am now an affiliate of "Solo Build It", which means that I do make a commission on sales that originate from this site, so I have to consider myself biased to some extent.
 Nevertheless, even without that, I feel certain I would refer anyone who is interested in health care web site development to this particular resource since I know it worked well for me.

 This page was last updated on May 8, 2010.